 Here’s Why You Should Apply For This Card:

 0% Introductory APR on Balance Transfers: On top of the $0 balance transfer fee, you will get 0% introductory APR on all balance transfers for the first 15 months.
-After the intro period, you will have to pay a variable balance transfer APR, which is 12.99%, 17.99%, or 22.99% depending on your credit score.
+After the intro period, you will have to pay a variable balance transfer APR, which is 12.99% to 22.99% depending on your credit score.

 0% Introductory APR on Purchases: You don’t have a balance from another card to balance transfers?
 Then take advantage of the 0% introductory APR on all your purchases for the first 15 months.
 After that, you will have to pay a variable purchase APR of 12.99%, 17.99%, or 22.99%.